You and your horses CAN help to save the planet from climate change!Mar 07, 2021

 - By increasing organic matter in the soil.

-Soils under pasture have higher stored carbon levels than those under crops as they have a higher root to shoot ratio, are undisturbed (as opposed to ploughed up every year) and have lower rates of decomposition.
+Soils under pasture have higher stored carbon levels than those under crops as they have a higher root-to-shoot ratio, are undisturbed (as opposed to ploughed up every year) and have lower rates of decomposition.
 Old established pasture that is never ploughed up is especially valuable for storing carbon.
-These old grass 'meadows' are exceptionally valuable for the environment but unfortunately now very scarce.
+These old grass 'meadows' are exceptionally valuable for the environment but are now very scarce.

-So by learning how to become an 'Equiculture Grass Farmer' you will learn how to nurture pasture plants so that you grow healthy plants (for healthy horses) while at the same time sequestering carbon into the soil - wow, how great is that!
-People love this concept that we teach at our talks - what talks?
-Once Covid is over we will be back to doing talks - watch this space).
-Meanwhile, you can sign up for our free mini-course Horses, Pasture and Grazing to get you started (it consists of several short videos that take a total of just one hour to watch) www.equiculture.net/equiculture-free-mini-course
+So by learning how to become an 'Equiculture Grass Farmer', you will learn how to nurture pasture plants so that you grow healthy plants (for healthy horses) while at the same time sequestering carbon in the soil - wow, how great is that!

 By increasing the diversity, quality and quantity of feed that your land produces and by reducing the off-site production and transport of feed to your property you can significantly reduce your carbon footprint (and your costs).

-Horse feed is increasing in price and will continue to do so as the pressure for land increases.
+Horse feed is increasing in price and will continue to do so as the pressure for land and crops increases (plus many other factors raising grain prices worldwide).
 So it also makes good economic sense to maximize the feed production of your land (even though that will be mainly pasture/hay/foggage).
-Many horses need more fibre and less concentrates anyway.
+Many horses need more fibre and fewer concentrates anyway.

 Additional land used to produce horse feed is a significant component of total agriculture.
 So, a large amount of agricultural land is used to feed horses, but most horse properties could improve (pasture/hay/foggage) production and help to reduce this amount.

-Horse feed is increasing in price and will continue to do so as the pressure for land increases.
+Horse feed is increasing in price and will continue to do so as the pressure for land increases (plus many other factors raising grain prices worldwide).

-As pasture is a more efficient carbon sink than land used for cropping, we can make a huge difference by improving the productivity and health of our land which reduces both our costs and our carbon footprint.
+As pasture is a more efficient carbon sink than land used for cropping, we can make a huge difference by improving our land's productivity and health while reducing our costs and carbon footprint.

-There are usually various ways that you can improve manure management on a horse property and it depends if that manure is stable manure or manure in the paddocks.
+There are usually various ways you can improve manure management on a horse property, depending on whether it is stable manure or manure in the paddocks.

 To ensure efficient decomposition, ensure your compost heap is well aerated by frequent turning or by the addition of ventilation.
 The simplest way of doing this is to drill holes into plastic pipes and insert them into your compost heap.

 Chickens can help to manage stable manure (and collected paddock manure)!
-By allowing them to scatter through the manure, 'clean' it (eat parasite eggs and weed seeds), add their own manure you are creating a valuable and natural fertilizer.
+By allowing them to scatter through the manure, 'clean' it (eat parasite eggs and weed seeds), and add their own manure you are creating a valuable and natural fertilizer.
 You can then spread all that back on the land to vastly increase organic matter.
-There are certain things you will need to learn about this subject first if you are thinking of doing this.
+You will need to learn about this subject first if you are thinking of doing this.
 Stay in touch.

 Chickens can help to manage stable manure (and collected paddock manure)!